FIXTradingCommunity/fixp-specification/v1-1/doc/04PointToPointSessionProtocol.md

-# Point-to-Point Session Protocol
+# Point-to-point session protocol

 A point-to-point session between a client and server must be conducted over a bidirectional transport, such as TCP or UDP unicast.
 Point-to-point protocol is designed for private flows of information between organizations.
 Optionally, multiple sessions belonging to an organization may be multiplexed over a shared transport.

-## Summary of Messages that Control Lifetime
+## Summary of messages that control lifetime

 A logical session must be created by using a Negotiation message.
 The session ID must be sent in the Negotiation message and that ID is used for the lifetime of the session.